BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 1) Join a choir

 I would advise you to join a choir if you are not familiar with harmony singing.
 At least, the skills you will learn in the choir will build up the skills to become a professional singer who can handle any song in a harmonic manner.

 Try to sing in alto, bass, and soprano roles because they are the best roles in the choir to establish your harmonic ear.
-As you listening skill improves, you can blend your voice smoothly with other singers in the group.
+As your listening skill improves, you can blend your voice smoothly with other singers in the group.

 2) Take Harmony Singing Program

-Enroll in a singing program that focuses on teaching you how to sing in harmony might the most straightforward solution to train yourself to become a professional singer that are capable of singing in harmony at any circumstances.
+Enroll in a singing program that focuses on teaching you how to sing in harmony might the most straightforward solution to train yourself to become a professional singer that is capable of singing in harmony at any circumstances.

 Good Songs To Sing In Harmony